jamesbernsen/dotfiles/README.md

     ./install foo

+## Configuration Management
+If this is a new machine and requires software installation, then also:

+    sudo config_mgmt/config.sh

+This will install ChefDK on the machine.

 ### And Then Manually Install (ugh) ###
 These items (for now) require a manual check to see if they are installed, and if not, to install them.
 * [Curl](https://curl.haxx.se/)